frederic-perez/AmE-dictionary/data/dictionary.md

 __galoshes__ _n_
 __galumph__ _v intr_ :two: /ɡəˈlʌmpf; -ˈlʌmf/ _informal_ [:scroll: C19 (coined by Lewis Carroll): probably a blend of gallop + triumph] To leap or move about clumsily or joyfully.
 __galvanize__ _v_ :nine::m: (galvanized) /GAL-vuh-nyze/ To startle into sudden activity; stimulate.
 To cause (people) to take action on something that they are excited or concerned about. _The council’s proposal to close the library has galvanized the town’s residents._
-__gambit__ _n_ :five: A maneuver, stratagem, or ploy, especially one used at an initial stage. _Syn_ tactic, move, policy, scheme, strategy, trick, device, manoeuvre, ploy, stratagem _They said the plan was no more than a clever political gambit._
+__gambit__ _n_ :six: /GAM-bit/ A maneuver, stratagem, or ploy, especially one used at an initial stage.
+A gambit is something done or said in order to gain an advantage or to produce a desired effect. _Syn_ tactic, move, policy, scheme, strategy, trick, device, manoeuvre, ploy, stratagem _They said the plan was no more than a clever political gambit._ _The workers’ opening gambit in the negotiations was to demand a wage hike._
 __gamboge__ _n_ __2__ Yellow or yellow-orange.
 __Game of the Goose__ _n_ (Goose game) :es: el juego de la oca
 __game plan__ _n_ :six::hammer: _My game plan is “failure is not an option.”_